TRafi9/Islamic-productivity/extra/needToaddToDocumentation.md

-## section on how to run nginx on kind cluster to get external IP address
+# section on finding env names inside pods to expose to containers

 finding env vars that run in your container on pods: